-The kings of the earth rise up and the rulers band together against the LORD and against His anointed, saying, "Let us break Their chains and throw off Their shackles."
-Psalm 2:2-3 NIV
+The kings of the earth rise up and the rulers band together against the LORD and against His anointed, saying, "Let us break their chains and throw off their shackles."

+Psalm 2:2-3

 When we look around, we often wonder "Why can't we just all get along?"
-Why is there such division, anger and hatred among nations, in communities, even in families?
+Why is there such division, anger and hatred in families, communities, and nations?
 In particular, why is there persecution and martyrdom?
 Why will some people kill others simply because of their beliefs?

 Psalm 2 explains it.
 Christians choose to live by God's moral standard as outlined in His Holy Word.
 We seek to please Him because He gave His life to redeem us.
-But unbelievers see God's moral standard as simply constraints designed to spoil their fun.
-They think no one and nothing should get in the way of their pleasure.
-The goal of their rebellious, "enlightened" spirits is to break free from God's "chains" and throw off His "shackles".
+But unbelievers desire to please only themselves.
+They see God's moral standard as just spoiling their fun.
+So the goal of their rebellious, "enlightened" spirits is to break these "chains" and throw off these "shackles".
 This often includes punishing or eliminating those who stand up to their rebellion against God, who dare call their rebellion "sin".

 Such was the case of the young minister martyred in Africa for his faith centuries ago.
-In reading his declaration on page 87, you can feel his determination, his will to stand firm in his faith.
+In reading his declaration on the previous page, you can feel his determination, his will to stand firm in his faith.
 This infuriated his opponents all the more, to the point of killing him.
 But he knew that, no matter what they did, his past was redeemed; his future secure.
 He had nothing to fear, not even death.

 As we intercede for each other and our nation, may we be encouraged by his words as they ring through the centuries.
 No matter what may come, may we boldly declare "I am a disciple of Jesus Christ."
-With Paul, may we firmly say, "I am not ashamed of the Gospel of Christ, for it is the power of God to salvation for everyone who believes" (Romans 1:16).
+With Paul, may we firmly say, "I am not ashamed of the Gospel of Christ, for it is the power of God to salvation for everyone who believes" (Romans 1:16 NKJV).